BrokenFlame/Docs/data-docs/RoleAndPermissionMatrix-Template.md

-# Roles and Permissions Matrix for Requirements
+# Roles and Permissions Matrix

 Below is a basic template to take requirements roles and permissions.
 This matrix is useful for building groups permissions and understanding system requirements during the design phase.